Benefits & Side Effects of Chili Oil

 Benefits & Uses of Chili Oil

-Many people use chili oil, both topically and internally, if they are suffering from arthritis, sinus congestion, gastrointestinal issues, oxidative stress, a weak immune system, macular degeneration, obesity, high cholesterol, chronic pain, dementia, psoriasis, and eczema.
+Many people use chili oil, both topically and internally, if they are suffering from arthritis, sinus congestion, gastrointestinal issues, oxidative stress, a weak immune system, macular degeneration, obesity, high cholesterol, chronic pain, psoriasis, and eczema.

 May Help Prevent Chronic Diseases